xzao/index/README.md

 # Index

-A self-hosted dashboard for organizing and accessing your web apps.
+A self-hosted server for organizing and accessing your web apps.

 Index provides a clean, customizable interface for managing links to your infrastructure, development tools, and applications with intelligent filtering based on network context.